JohnH-Github/YouTooltip/README.md

 ### Required
 - #### Access your data for all websites
 	- This is needed to scan each page for links to YouTube videos and playlists.
 Except on youtube.com, of course.
-- #### Active tab
-	- For toolbar button.
-You won't be prompted for this.
 ### Optional
 - #### Download files and read and modify the browser’s download history
 	- For exporting settings.
 Asks for permission when you click on the 'Export' button.